"He who dies with the most toys wins." This quote was attributed to flamboyant millionaire Malcom Forbes in the 1980s.

 Your Will on Earth?
 So how is that working out?

-With all the tension I am looking for an MMA pay-per view event with Catholics v Protestants to determine once and for all.. who really is saved?
+With all the tension among believers I am looking for an MMA pay-per view event featuring Catholics v Protestants to determine once and for all.. who really is saved?
 It can't be the both.. can it?
 I mean, one of the two must be on the fast track to HELL.

-But while I DO LIKE TO DIGRESS.. let us now return to the LORD'S PRAYER.
-God your will be done on Earth.. starting with me.
+But while I DO LIKE BUNNY TRAILS.. let us now return to the LORD'S PRAYER.
+God your will be done on Earth.. starting with ..
+Jeff.

-Through my life (I am 62 now) I have prayed "Lord show me your will for my life." many times.
-At times regarding big decisions and that is a good always to seek the Lord and His will, but I am just recently realizing often the prayer "what is your will for my life?" is me-centric.
-Prayers focusing on the right job, house, finding Mrs. Right/Larson, or even a car purchase.
+Through my life (I am 63 now) I have prayed "Lord show me your will for my life." many times.
+At times regarding big decisions and that is a good always to seek the Lord and His will, but I have come to realize this prayer "what is your will for my life?" can become me-centric.

 Looking back I wish I could have heard an audible voice from Heaven telling me if I was close. :)

 Truth is (insert light bulb moment for me here) The prayer "Lord what is your will for my life?" should be more specifically..
 "Lord how can I serve you today, show me what I can do for your kingdom."
-"How can I be that part in the Lord's Prayer helping God's Will be Done.
+"How can I be that part in the Lord's Prayer helping God's Will be Done?

-I write this hoping it does not take any of you 62 years to figure out God's will for you is to serve Him.
-But if it does, 62 is not too late.
+I write this hoping it does not take any of you 63 years to figure out God's will for you is to serve Him.
+But if it does, 63 is not too late.
 Love God, Serve God where your will is God's will.

-May God bless you all in this journey of discovering who you are intended to be in God's Plan and for his Kingdom on Earth.
+May God bless you all in this journey of discovering who you are intended to be in God's Plan and for HIS Kingdom on Earth.